w3f/polkadot-wiki/docs/learn/learn-polkadot-host.md

 The Polkadot host interacts with the Polkadot runtime in limited, and well-specified ways.
 For this reason, implementation teams can build an alternative implementation of the Polkadot host while treating the Polkadot runtime as a black box.
-For more details of the interactions between the host and the runtime, please see the [specification][].
+For more details of the interactions between the host and the runtime, please see the [specification][https://spec.polkadot.network/].

 ## Components of the Polkadot host

-- Networking components such as Libp2p that facilitates network interactions.
+- Networking components such as `Libp2p` that facilitates network interactions.
 - State storage and the storage trie along with the database layer.
 - Consensus engine for GRANDPA and BABE.
 - Wasm interpreter and virtual machine.